 Here are three ways to help ensure your employees are aligned:

 1. Utilise One-to-Ones Effectively

 The first step in establishing alignment should always include the effective use of one-to-ones.
 One-to-ones need to be scheduled frequently enough for real-time information to be usefully communicated and obtained.
-This means that managers should communicate organisational changes in a timely fashion, check on engagement levels, and have regular conversations with employees about how happy they are with their current situation.
+This means that managers should communicate organizational changes in a timely fashion, check on engagement levels, and have regular conversations with employees about how happy they are with their current situation.
 If your one-to-ones are infrequent then your employee alignment could have been significantly compromised for some time and your projects derailed without you even knowing about it.

-2. Evaluate Your Organisation’s Culture
+2. Evaluate Your Organization’s Culture

-You need to ask yourself whether your organisation allows for clear communication of purpose throughout its hierarchy.
+You need to ask yourself whether your organization allows for clear communication of purpose throughout its hierarchy.
 While leaders have a clear idea of their role within their company and can pinpoint what their efforts contribute to the ultimate goal, many workers lower in the hierarchy can’t.
 Worse than that, only four in 10 workers who do know their purpose strongly agree that they are made to feel that their job is important, according to Gallup.

 3. Invest in Learning and Development

 There are many benefits of offering ongoing learning and development opportunities for your employees, but these opportunities can also be a useful method of driving employee alignment.
 Ongoing learning can give your employees a better understanding of their roles and how those roles integrate into the larger whole.
-This understanding, termed ‘line of sight’ in one study from SHRM, plays an important role in facilitating a positive connection between workers’ jobs and organisational strategy.
+This understanding, termed ‘line of sight’ in one study from SHRM, plays an important role in facilitating a positive connection between workers’ jobs and organizational strategy.

 How Can Bridge Help?

 Creating a culture of alignment and communication isn’t an easy task, but we’re here to help.
 With Bridge, you can enable and track one-on-one conversations, align employee and company goals, and conduct performance reviews, all in one place.